btmartin721/ClineHelpR/README.md

 This is a more conservative outlier test.
 There will be fewer outliers with both required.

-## Chromosome Plots
+### Chromosome Plots

-**Important:** If you want to make the ideogram plots, you will need to run the previous steps twice: For just SNPs aligned to your study organism's transcriptome **and** for all genome-wide loci.
-The transcriptome loci names should have the GenBank Transcript IDs (like found in a GFF file), and the genome-wide loci should have scaffold IDs as the loci names.
+**Important:** If you want to make the ideogram plots, you will need to run the previous steps twice: Once for SNPs aligned only to your study organism's transcriptome, and a second time for all genome-wide loci (i.e. unplaced scaffolds).
+The transcriptome loci names should have the GenBank Transcript IDs (also found in a GFF file), and the genome-wide loci should have scaffold IDs as the loci names.

 For this part, you need a closely related reference genome that is assembled at the chromosome level.
 Second, your model organisms needs to have at least a scaffold-level genome and a transcriptome.
 You will also need a GFF file for the annotations.

-If you don't have all of those, you won't be able to do the chromosome plot.
+**If you don't have all of those, you won't be able to do the chromosome plot.**

-### Align scaffold-level Assembly to a Reference Genome.
+#### Align scaffold-level Assembly to a Reference Genome.

 You need to run some a priori analyses first.